Visual Storytelling and Live Sketching Workshops

 During this hands-on workshop you will practice

 - Drawing simple pictures to communicate big ideas

 - Building a personal toolkit of visual metaphors and icons

 - Connecting ideas and show relationships

-- Creating visual hierarchies
+- Creating a personal visual vocabulary

 - Discovering that you already have the skills to draw

 Can’t draw at all?
 Already an expert?
 No problem.
 All levels welcome.

 Periodic Table of Visualization Methods.
 Rich overview of methods including templates for engaging conversations and opening dialogue at Visual-Literacy.org.

 Gamestorming gamestorming.com/ Highly visual, highly engaging activities for teams dealing with complexity.
 Includes many templates for sticky note engagement.